JENNIE GLASS

 Data Collection

 I enjoyed learning about many different types of data and ways to collect it to get a fuller picture of the user experience.
 This also helped guide me with what questions to ask in my user testing.
-However, I struggled with not making assumptions about what I thought would fix the problems and had to remind myself to follow the data.
+However, I caught myself making assumptions about what I thought would fix the problems and had to remind myself to follow the data.

 Design